haxtheweb/webcomponents/elements/hax-body/README.md

 `<hax-source>` said "I have a HAX element" and bubbles up a hax-source-selected event to the app.
 The app saw the event and handled it (so it can do custom stuff if needed) and then told `<hax-manager>` "hey, here's your active thing" which then shifts it forward to the configure step of the operation.
 As part of this, it will then pass in an element in HAX Element format which `<hax-preview>` will unpack into the real thing.

 ### hax-preview
-This is our form / modification area. hax-preview takes a HAX Element, reads off it's haxProperties object, and then converts it into JSON Schema to generate a form for editing via `<eco-json-schema-form>`.
+This is our form / modification area. hax-preview takes a HAX Element, reads off it's haxProperties object, and then converts it into JSON Schema to generate a form for editing via `<simple-fields>`.
 Preview then converts the HAX Element into a DOM node to render a preview and data binds it to the form.
 Now as the user edits fields in the form, it'll update the preview.

 Once the user likes what they see, they hit embed and it'll convert the preview DOM node into a HAX Element and bubble up an event to insert it into `<hax-body>` via the app.
 At this point, `<hax-manager>` is triggered to close and we've effectively gone end to end.